 Five of the top six pairs by pp-per-dollar are TAU-bench Tool Calling vs HAL Generalist Agent on customer-service tasks.
 Design choices that score higher also cost less, the opposite of what catalog pricing would predict.
 Specialisation wins twice: quality and price.

-Two natural objections to the thesis. (a) Frontier models will internalise the work scaffolds do, so smarter models should need them less. (b) Scaffold design is maturing, so newer scaffolds should be closing the headroom on base models.
-Both predict a shrinking harness Δ. Both predict the wrong sign.
+Two natural objections both predict a shrinking harness Δ. (a) Smarter models internalise the work scaffolds do. (b) Scaffold design matures and closes the headroom on base models.
+Both predict the wrong sign.

 If smarter models needed less help, we would see a negative slope.
 We see a faintly positive one.
 The harness premium is invariant to model capability over the range we sampled.
 A GPT-5.5-class model under the right scaffold beats itself under the wrong one by the same margin a Claude 3-class model would.